-Cederberg Adventures, Fun Things To Do and Accommodation.
+Cederberg Adventures and Fun Things To Do.

 Go on, ‘Go Big!’... escape the city life and explore the raw rugged beauty of the Cederberg.
 The majestic Cederberg Mountains offer a natural arena for adventure-lovers only 2½ hours from Cape Town.
-Famous for its spectacular landscapes and fantastical rock formations, as well as its namesake, the increasingly rare cedar tree, any nature lover or outdoor enthusiast will find its opportunities and challenges difficult to exhaust.
-The largely dry and sunny climate of the Cederberg makes it ideal for visitors all year round, but especially in our winter, when the rest of the Western Cape can be wet and miserable!
+Famous for its spectacular landscapes and fantastical rock formations, as well as its namesake, the increasingly rare cedar tree, any nature lover or outdoor enthusiast, will find its opportunities and challenges difficult to exhaust.
+The largely dry and sunny climate of the Cederberg makes it ideal for visitors all year round, but especially in our winter when the rest of the Western Cape can be wet and miserable!

-The Cederberg is not only for seasoned hikers and mountaineers though – go slackpacking on the Cederberg Heritage Route, saddle up for a horse trail, test your rock-climbing skills on our world class bouldering sites or venture off-road along challenging 4x4 routes and mountain bike trails.
-Alternately, the Clanwilliam and Bulshoek dams offer superb water-skiing, tubing and jet-skiing – and even yachting in the late afternoons.
+The Cederberg is not only for seasoned hikers and mountaineers though – go slackpacking on the Cederberg Heritage Route, saddle up for a horse trail, test your rock-climbing skills on our world-class bouldering sites, or venture off-road along challenging 4x4 routes and mountain bike trails.
+Alternately, the Clanwilliam and Bulshoek dams offer superb water-skiing, tubing, and jet-skiing – and even yachting in the late afternoons.